Liberator village

+Background

 The war had caused a shortage of housing in the area, therefore, the government decided to build a complex within walking distance to the plant.
 It would be named Liberator Village after the name of the B-24 bomber.

 The employees worked in difficult living conditions with the housing described as "ricky-ticky houses and open sewers".
 However, this is disputed by Lambert.
 The village was built in three parts.
 The first was the part just across the road from the plant.
 It was built in the shape of barracks buildings.
 The next two parts were built about a mile away and were the built as "brick" buildings and small housing units with asbestos siding.
 One is still in existence and being used as a newspaper office.

+History

 The village was operated by the Federal Public Housing Authority, later to be called the Fort Worth Housing Authority, which was directed by Mr. Lealand Hunter.
 The tenants called it the Village Housing Authority (VHA).
 The VHA director was Mr. P. F. Miller.
 The building site was in the White Settlement area just south of the aircraft plant.
 The apartments were constructed in four stages at a cost of three and a half million dollars giving six thousand people from all over the United States a place to live near the new plant.

 Many families that moved into these units had never had indoor plumbing, water, or electricity.
 All bills were paid for only $35.00 to $40.00 rent per month.

 The Village caused a large problem for the small school district that had only one building with four classrooms.
 Soon, with government aid, several more buildings were added to the school.
 Even with the new buildings the students still had to go to class in shifts.
 A large strip mall was built nearby with a drug, grocery, clothing stores, post office and other small shops.